TJ Friedl Player Props: Reds vs. Brewers

 TJ Friedl At The Plate

-- Friedl is batting .304 with 13 doubles, three triples, six home runs and 25 walks.
+- Friedl is hitting .301 with 13 doubles, three triples, six home runs and 26 walks.

-- In 20 games this season (29.9%), Friedl has picked up an RBI, and in six of those games (9.0%) he had two or more.
+- In 64.7% of his 68 games this season, Friedl has picked up at least one hit.
+He's also had 23 multi-hit games.

+- Friedl has an RBI in 20 of 68 games this season, with multiple RBI in six of them.
 He has also driven in three or more of his team's runs in four contests.

-- In 25 of 67 games this year, he has scored, and eight of those games included multiple runs.
+- He has scored in 25 games this year (36.8%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.